Afghan and Pakistani forces trade fire at the border as a key crossing remains closed

 A Pakistani official, who spoke on condition of anonymity because he was not authorized to talk to the media, said that Taliban security forces opened fire unprovoked in the early hours of Monday, targeting Pakistan’s border post with automatic weapons.
 Pakistani personnel returned fire, the official said.

-There was no immediate comment on the exchange from the Taliban government in Kabul.
+There was no comment on the exchange from the Taliban government in Kabul.

+But a local official in eastern Nangarhar province blamed the Pakistanis, saying they attacked border police who were busy with construction inside Afghan territory.

+“Provocative actions” by the Pakistani side undermined efforts to reopen the border, the official added.
+He also spoke on condition of anonymity because he was not authorized to talk to the media.

-Thousands of trucks and vehicles are stranded on both sides of the Torkham crossing, leaving people stuck in harsh winter conditions.
+Thousands of trucks and vehicles were stranded on both sides of the Torkham crossing, leaving people stuck in harsh winter conditions.

-Play ball: Turn the NY baseball teams' springtime home into your next vacation For spring training, Newsday travel writer Scott Vogel couldn't choose whether to visit the Yankees in Tampa or the Mets in Port St. Lucie, so he visited them both.

-Play ball: Turn the NY baseball teams' springtime home into your next vacation For spring training, Newsday travel writer Scott Vogel couldn't choose whether to visit the Yankees in Tampa or the Mets in Port St. Lucie, so he visited them both.
+Zeldin's EPA agenda ...
+Cuomo plots comeback ...
+Biggest winners at Oscars ...
+Insider guide to Grand Central Madison

+Zeldin's EPA agenda ...
+Cuomo plots comeback ...
+Biggest winners at Oscars ...
+Insider guide to Grand Central Madison